Griffin-Group/hat-cu-chirality-dft-data/README.md

 on dicyanoanthracene-copper, a similar system.
 [[1](https://doi.org/10.1038/s41524-022-00918-0),[2](https://doi.org/10.1002/adfm.202106474)]

-Manual dos splitting (`dos_split`, `dos_sum_np`, etc.) performed using VTST Tools by the Henkelman Group (https://theory.cm.utexas.edu/vtsttools/).

-Plotting of DOS and band structures performed using sumo, Alex M. Ganose, Adam J. Jackson, David O. Scanlon. sumo: Command-line tools for plotting and analysis of periodic ab initio calculations.
-Journal of Open Source Software, 2018 3 (28), 717, doi:10.21105/joss.00717.
+Plotting of DOS and band structures performed using sumo.

 ## Structures